Pennsylvania Rural Health Model

 Model Targets

-Under the Pennsylvania Rural Health Model, Pennsylvania agrees to meet a number of different targets:
+Under the Pennsylvania Rural Health Model, Pennsylvania agrees to meet several different targets:

 • payer and rural hospital participation scale targets;